 Values are important regardless of religion.

-Many parents have been put in the position of deciding whether or not to allow their children to attend religious based values classes.
-The teachings in Religious Instruction classes commonly represent opinion that may be considered by parents to be dubiously represented as “Values”, including those that impinge on the human rights of minority groups.
+Many parents have been put in the position of deciding whether or not to allow their children to attend religious classes.
+These classes are designed to indoctrinate children with religious belief.
+They are often promoted to parents as ‘values classes’.
 The sectarian nature of these classes and the refusal of schools to conduct inclusive values classes is a poor example of the values they purportedly teach.
-This may leave parents with the impossible decision of allowing religious indoctrination and some teaching of values, or no instruction on values at all.
+Often this leaves parents believing their children won’t receive values education if they opt-out.